 This seems reasonable for someone who checked in online and failed to visit the desk on arrival.
 Disney seems right to assume those people are at the parks into the evening.

-The All-Star Resort rooms are mid-refurbishment right now, but we were fortunate to get one that was newly refurbished.
+The All-Star Resort rooms are mid-refurbishment right now, but as of September 2019 all of Movies’ rooms are either refurbished or under refurbishment.
 I’ve been tough on Disney’s rooms lately, complaining particularly that they have all tilted toward a “modern” overly “clean” aesthetic.

 While our preferred room at All-Star Movies was newly refurbished and thus reflected that same tilt, we actually found it to be a step up by comparison to the Music room (not refurbished) we stayed in recently.